abazlinton/spec_auto_header/README.md

 - Copy `spec_auto_header.sublime-snippet` into

 `"~/Library/Application Support/Sublime Text 3/Packages/User/"`
-- Type `!head` at the top of your _spec.rb file, then hit TAB
+- Type `!head` at the top of your spec file, then hit TAB

 ### Result:
 ```